With Dual Diagnosis Treatment

 Call (855) 209-1575 to get 24/7 help with dual diagnosis treatment.

-Victor Treatment Centers Inc Redding is a mental health clinic in Shasta County, California, located at 855 Canyon Road, 96001 zip code.
-Victor Treatment Centers Inc Redding offers residential treatment and telemedicine/telehealth.
-Victor Treatment Centers Inc Redding provides trauma therapy, dialectical behavior therapy and individual psychotherapy to children / adolescents.
-Victor Treatment Centers Inc Redding also supports clients referred from the court/judicial system, people with trauma and LGBT.
-Some other services provided by Victor Treatment Centers Inc Redding include intensive case management, case management and psychosocial rehabilitation services.
+Victor Treatment Centers Inc Redding is a mental health treatment center in Shasta County, CA, located at 855 Canyon Road, 96001 zip code area.
+Victor Treatment Centers Inc Redding provides telemedicine/telehealth and residential treatment.
+Victor Treatment Centers Inc Redding offers couples/family therapy, trauma therapy and cognitive behavioral therapy to children / adolescents.
+Victor Treatment Centers Inc Redding also supports clients referred from the court/judicial system, LGBT and people with PTSD.
+Additional services at Victor Treatment Centers Inc Redding consist of psychosocial rehabilitation services, intensive case management and vocational rehabilitation services.

 Residential mental health treatment is an intensive, live-in healthcare program designed to treat individuals with severe mental health issues.
 These facilities provide a structured environment where patients can receive comprehensive care, including therapy, medication management, and support services.
 Treatment plans are personalized to meet the unique needs of each patient, ensuring a holistic approach to mental health recovery.